Charon77/gatsby/docs/docs/gatsby-configuration.md

 })
 ```

-This document addresses the configuration file for Gatsby, `gatsby-config.js`.
+`gatsby-config.js` is the configuration file for setting up Gatsby.
+This sets up

-`gatsby-config.js` is used to config stuffs.

 # Common Usage